What Do Stray Cats Drink?

 It is important to know though that there are certain foods that you should not give to stray cats.
 In fact, some foods can be toxic to cats and could potentially cause issues such as sudden kidney failure.
 Food that should not be given includes grapes and raisins.
 Foods such as garlic, onions, chives, raw potatoes, avocados, and green tomatoes should also be avoided as they can all make cats ill.

 While you may have seen stray cats eating from a dog’s bowl before, feeding dog food to cats is not recommended.
-A small amount will not harm a starving cat, but it would be unwise to use this as a main source of food as it will not meet the nutritional needs of the cat.
+A small amount will not harm a starving cat, but it would be unwise to use this as a main source of food as it will not meet the cat’s nutrition needs.

 Pet food is designed for the animal in question, and dog food is not nutritionally sufficient for cats as it does not have the required protein, vitamins, or fatty acids the cat needs.